 In March 2008, the FASB issued SFAS 161, which requires disclosures about the fair value of derivative instruments and their gains or losses in tabular format as well as disclosures regarding credit-risk-related contingent features in derivative agreements, counterparty credit risk and strategies and objectives for using derivative instruments.
-SFAS 161 amends and expands SFAS 133, Accounting for Derivative Instruments and Hedging Activities, and is effective prospectively beginning in 2009.
+SFAS 161 amends and expands SFAS 133 and is effective prospectively beginning in 2009.
 Adoption of SFAS 161 will impact the Company's disclosures about derivative instruments and hedging activities beginning in 2009.